martinfuchs/DepthKit/README.md

 http://www.rgbdtoolkit.com + http://rgbd.tumblr.com/

 RGBDToolkit is in prerelease v.
-004 for Mac OS X and Windows Released on December 21st 2012
+0041 for Mac OS X and Windows Released on January 3rd 2013

 RGBDToolkit is a labor of love by
 James George, developer http://www.jamesgeorge.org